uprisecampaigns/uprise-app/app/client/src/content/welcome.md

 ### Volunteer

-Keep track of you volunteering commitments at [MY ACTIONS](/volunteer/action-commitments) and manage your campaign subscriptions at [MY SUBSCRIPTIONS](/volunteer/campaign-subscriptions).
+Keep track of your volunteering commitments at [MY ACTIONS](/volunteer/action-commitments) and manage your campaign subscriptions at [MY SUBSCRIPTIONS](/volunteer/campaign-subscriptions).

 ###